 Nick McGOWAN: Not only does this legislation not guarantee the current funding level to fire services in Victoria - it does not; it explicitly does not.
-It says 'up to'.
-And in political speak - we are not dumb.
-And you know what, the people of Victoria are not dumb.
+It says 'up to' in political speak.
+We are not dumb, and you know what, the people of Victoria are not dumb.
 They know what you mean.
 They know exactly what you are up to.
 This is the problem with you lot.
-You have been caught with your hand in the jar, and you think, 'Oh, no, that's not me.
+You have been caught with your hand in the jar, and you think, 'Oh, that's not me.
 I didn't do that.
 Look over here.'
 That is exactly what they are doing.
 It is an absolute disgrace, and we have caught them out on it.

-This is the same government who are allowing at the FRV at the moment - that is at the echelon, the pen pushers - to spend up to \$33 million a year on consultants, while in my brigade out in Ringwood, I come back from overseas, as I was saying earlier on, and guess what, a Teleboom, one of the two appliances they are supposed to have in that place, they do not have.
+This is the same government who at the moment are allowing the FRV - that is at the upper echelon, the pen-pushers - to spend up to \$33 million a year on consultants, while in my brigade out in Ringwood, when I came back from overseas, as I was saying earlier on, guess what, I found that a teleboom, one of the two appliances they are supposed to have in that place, they do not have.
 If there was a fire tomorrow, if there was a fire during the summer season, guess what, those firefighters do not have it.
 Worse than that, one of the two appliances they do have - the one that was working, that is - was not working on the automatic function, so they could not control the flow of the water.
-No, no, that is okay.
+No, that is okay.
 That is fine.
 It also had no fire-over protection.
 So here we are in 2025, and what this government is trying to claim is somehow that they are doing a good job to start with.
 Well, they are doing a woeful, horrendous job to start with.
 There is no rolling replacement program, and the ultimate insult here in this legislation -

 Nick McGOWAN: Seventy million dollars for the CFA - read the papers.
 It is for the CFA.
 How could you not see that?
 There is no rolling replacement program for the FRV.
 It is for the CFA.
 If you cannot even get this at this point, then I am lost.
 I have absolutely no hope of cracking through, because if the backbenchers of this government do not understand what is going on, if they do not understand there is not a rolling replacement program for the FRV and that it only applies to the CFA, what they are missing is that it is political.
 They are trying to stick their finger up at the union.
+They are trying to stick their finger up at the union.
 They are trying to stick their finger up at every firefighter there is in this state.
-Meanwhile, they get up and they laud the effort of the firefighters.
-'Aren't they heroes?
-Blah, blah, blah, blah.'
-Nonsense - absolute nonsense.
-What they would rather is trucks that work, trucks that get there in time and trucks and equipment that protect them every single day when they do do those jobs.
-Increasingly, not only are they fighting fires, but more than 50 to 60 per cent of every incident that occurs or every emergency that occurs, it is not a paramedic there - and we love them - it is not a police officer there, and we love them too.
+Meanwhile, they get up and they laud the effort of the firefighters: 'Aren't they heroes?
+Blah, blah, blah, 'Nonsense, absolute nonsense.
+What they would rather is trucks that work, trucks that get there in time and trucks and equipment that protect them every single day when they do those jobs.
+Increasingly, they are not only fighting fires.
+For more than 50 to 60 per cent of every incident that occurs or every emergency that occurs there is not a paramedic there - we love them - and it is not a police officer there; we love them too.
 But guess who it is?
 That is right, it is a firefighter.
 The more they do of that, the more they are offline.
 And guess what is happening at every station?
 It is having a ricochet effect.